cs-au-dk/TIP/README.md

 - Disable type-aware highlighting by clicking on the small `[T]` icon on the bottom right corner of the window.
-- Go to `Help -> Edit Custom VM Options` and increase the JVM memory at least with the following values:
+- Go to Help -> Edit Custom VM Options and increase the JVM memory at least with the following values:
 ```
 -Xms500m -Xmx1500m
 ```
-- If still nothing works, try `File -> Power Save Mode`.
+- If still nothing works, try File -> Power Save Mode.

 #### IntelliJ Import optimization